amane1234/Thinkpad-X270-EFI/README.md

 - Voodooi2c + VoodooI2CSynaptics : Unable to load VoodooI2CSynaptics.kext, thus the worst touchpad gesture and functionality for this X270.

 You should try one of these combination to achieve best quality of touchpad gestures.

+Plus, you may try adjust parameters in thinkpad_clickpad.aml to achieve better touchpad responsiveness.